wildjames/knights_journey/README.md

 pip install -r requirements.txt
 ```

-I have two running scripts, `./knights_journey.py` which takes two arguments `[start] [stop]` and prints a path between them, and `endless_knight.py` which just streams in the `stdin` and prints paths as we go, with output that looks like this:
+I have two running scripts.
+First, and mostly for debugging, is `./knights_journey.py` which takes two arguments: `[start]` and `[stop]`, and prints a path between them.
+This has a shebang, so doesn't need to have python specified: `$ ./knights_journey.py [start] [stop]`.

+There is also `endless_knight.py` which just streams in the `stdin` and prints paths as we go, with output that looks like this:
 ```
 $ ./endless_knight.py
 A1 B3